alesk/cv/GALLERY.md

 ![Xmass Live Wallpaper](img/xmass-wallpaper.png)

 The artwork is proprietary, created by Andrej Dušič, so I can't licence it as open source.
+Please, create account at bitbucket.org and let me know your email so I can grant you access.

 Url of repositories: